 Chemotherapy drugs (also known as chemotherapeutic agents or cytotoxic agents) are drugs that destroy cancerous cells and tissues.

-At the UT Health San Antonio Cancer Center, we offer the latest chemotherapeutic agents for treating all forms of cancer.
+At the UT Health San Antonio MD Anderson Cancer Center, we offer the latest chemotherapeutic agents for treating all forms of cancer.
 We are the only cancer center recognized by the National Cancer Institute (NCI) in Central and South Texas.

 Our experienced oncologists have a deep understanding of the more than 100 chemotherapy drugs available.
 Knowing how these agents works is essential to choosing:

 - The most effective drug (or combination of drugs) for your specific type of cancer

 - What order and how often you should be given these drugs

 - A treatment plan that will result in as few side effects as possible

 Learn more about chemotherapy at the cancer center.

 Chemotherapy drugs can be divided into several groups based on how they work.
 Some drugs may belong to more than one group.

 - Alkylating Agents: alkylating agents damage DNA to prevent the cancer cell from reproducing.